Schoonology/diplomat/README.md

   - Example: Date header.
 It should be ignored from response assertions, but that requires _parsing_ the headers to know that.
   - Example: Host header.
 It should be dynamic, based on the host used for testing.
   - Example: HTTP version.
 It should be optional in response expectations, asserted if and only if present.
+- Large bodies: Needs to be able to pull in other files via fixture, etc.

 ## Alternatives